The colourful glowing head of a Chinese dragon at night The colourful glowing head of a Chinese dragon at night

 Celebrate in style

-If you'd rather celebrate the new year in style, this ultra-swish Chinese restaurant perched atop the 33rd floor of the Shard is the place to be.
+If you'd like to celebrate the Chinese New Year in style, this ultra-swish Chinese restaurant perched atop the 33rd floor of the Shard is the place to be.
 It's named after Beijing's ancient hutongs - the narrow alleyways that crisscross through the city - and has a dramatic interior that blends old Chinese style with a splash of contemporary.
-Expect exquisite takes on authentic Chinese dishes and expertly crafted cocktails, along with entertainment in the form of a Chinese calligrapher, a lion dance, a wishing tree, and more.
+Expect exquisite takes on authentic Chinese dishes and expertly crafted cocktails, along with entertainment.

 Daddy Bao